BassemGhoniem/verbose-memory/README.md

 # verbose-memory
-Here I'll push any code I do daily even a one line code
+Here I'll push any code I do daily even a line of code